-68. Peak time congestion
+Peak time congestion

-There is a growing demand for travel particularly on the Wellington-Kapiti Corridor.
-There is evidence that peak periods are lengthening on this route both during week days and at week ends.
+There is a growing demand for travel, particularly on the Wellington-Kapiti Corridor.
+There is evidence that peak periods are lengthening on this route both during weekdays and at weekends.
 Peak time congestion is growing, but to a lesser degree, on other arterial routes.
 Topographical constraints provide few alternatives for road access to key economic activity centres.

-67a Buses and goods caught in road congestion
+Buses and goods caught in road congestion

 Choice of mode is currently affected by slow bus travel times due to buses being caught in traffic congestion.
-If public transport is to be made more attractive bus lanes need to be developed along the most congested arterial routes.
+If public transport is to be made more attractive, bus lanes need to be investigated and, if justified, developed along the most congested arterial routes.

-67b Safety issues
+Safety issues